BryllieBrinkley/bitcoinPriceTracker/README.md

 To run this project, make sure you have Xcode on your machine and follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine. ( ^ just click on the green "Code" button at the top and then click  "Download ZIP".
+Once the ZIP file is downloaded click on it to "Unzip" the file and go to Step 2.. )
-2. Open the project file in Xcode and click the "play" button in the Xcode toolbar... or use the keyboard shortcut Command-R.
+3. Open the project file in Xcode and click the "play" button in the Xcode toolbar... or use the keyboard shortcut Command-R.
-3. The project should be built successfully and run in the Xcode simulator or on a connected device.
+4. The project should be built successfully and run in the Xcode simulator or on a connected device.

 Enjoy :) - Jibryll Brinkley